dmitriz/aligna/examples/rules-reference.md

 - Avoid command-line arguments for sensitive values—prefer configuration files.

 - Avoid unnecessary environment variables to prevent leakage.
+However, in scenarios where environment variables are necessary (e.g., containerized deployments or CI/CD pipelines), ensure they are securely managed and accessed only by authorized processes.

 - Consider implementing appropriate permission checks.